ImperialCollegeLondon/MSE404-MM/docs/labs/lab08/readme.md

         ??? success "Answer"
             You can find the relevant input file in the directory `03_Fe/extra_bandstructure`.
-Give the `run_all.sh` file a read and try to run the calculation.
 The band structure should look like The
             following:
             <figure markdown="span">
               ![Diamond primitive cell](assets/Iron_bands.png){ width="500" }